PawelPleskaczynski/go-pt/README.md

             - texture or color
         - roughness (GGX microfacet model)
         - index of refraction
+        - amount of clearcoat
-        - specularity (amount of clearcoat)
+        - roughness of clearcoat
         - metalicity
         - transmission
     - Emission material: